-When it is chilly I like to bake cookies for my children to eat after school.
-Packed with oats and dried fruits (I leave out nuts due to allergies), these ginger and cranberry oatmeal cookies give them a bit of extra energy for the long dark afternoons when they are playing at home.
+When it is chilly I like to bake biscuits or cookies for my children to eat after school.
+Packed with oats and dried fruits (I leave out nuts due to allergies and because we don’t like nuts much), these ginger oat biscuits give them a bit of extra energy for the long dark afternoons when they are playing at home.

 I might also steal a couple myself to fuel the housework!

 The smell of baking just makes the house feel like a home, don’t you think?
-Even if I’ve been busy all morning working at home, I can find five or ten minutes to mix up a few store-cupboard ingredients and make these cookies.
+Even if I’ve been busy all morning working at home, I can find five or ten minutes to mix up a few store-cupboard ingredients and make a batch of ginger oat biscuits.

-I vary the dried fruit by what I have in the cupboards that particular week.
-In the summer I expect fresh blueberries and raspberries to feature in them too!
-With a few healthy swaps such as light spread instead of butter, I can still allow myself a cookie within my healthy eating plan too.
+I often vary the dried fruit by what I have in the cupboards that particular week.
+In the summer I expect fresh blueberries and raspberries might feature in them too!
+With a few healthy swaps such as light spread instead of butter, I can still allow myself a biscuit within my healthy eating plan too.

-What kind of cookies do you like to bake?
-Check out my archives for loads more baking (and slow cooker) recipes!
+What kind of biscuits do you like to bake?
+Check out my archives for loads more baking (and slow cooker cookie) recipes!

 - 60 g muscovado sugar